aceface/crayon/README.md

 dynamic getters, and if you give more then 3 strings as arguments, it will start using `arguments.slice`.

-Simple usage is the same as `chalk`

 ## Usage

+Simple usage is the same as `chalk`.

 Chalk comes with an easy to use composable API where you just chain and nest the styles you want. `crayon` supports this API as well.